jonnyparris/private-signal-bot/README.md

 # 🔐 Private AI Signal Bot

-This project is a lightweight, Dockerized AI chatbot that listens to your personal Signal messages via a prefix (`!ai`, `!img`, `!code`, `!weather`) and routes them to an LLM via a [Cloudflare AI Gateway Worker](https://developers.cloudflare.com/agents/).
+This project is a lightweight, Dockerized AI chatbot that listens to your personal Signal messages via a prefix (`!ai`, `!img`, `!code`, `!weather`) and routes them to an LLM via a [Cloudflare AI Worker](https://developers.cloudflare.com/agents/).

 ## 🚀 Features